 Retail: Robots soon will be able to interact with customers to help them find a product in a store, identify alternative fulfillment options if a product is unavailable and complete transactions.
 So far, robots are to helping complete inventory management tasks by roaming store aisles to check for out-of-stocks, incorrect prices, and wrong or missing labels.
 Walmart is testing such robots in its retail stores, and early reports show that employees like using the robots to perform boring, repetitive tasks.
 In addition, customers were fascinated by, or at least indifferent to, the presence of the robots.

 Furthermore, chatbots are being used for self-service retail tasks, and their use is expected to expand.
 Many consumer-facing companies, including banks and internet service providers, employ automated systems or virtual assistants to help customers with basic tasks over the phone or through internet chats.
-As machine learning, artificial intelligence and natural language technologies improve, these chatbots may be able to help with more complicated customer service tasks as well.
+As machine learning, artificial intelligence and natural language technologies improve, these chatbots may be able to help with more complicated Customer Relations tasks as well.

 National security: Drones have been used by the military for some time and likely will grow in use for border security, tracking of criminals and carrying equipment to remote areas.
 Robots will be used for bomb retrieval, roadside inspections and transporting equipment over treacherous terrains, such as ice or forested areas (Morrissey 2018).
 These applications will keep humans safe and help them complete their missions.